RizzyFuzz/RizzyFuzz/README.md

 </div>

 ### ℹ️ &nbsp;About Me
-> I'm a Rizz, 16 Years Old.
-> I'm a Backend Developer and a Website Engginer.
-Located in North Sulawesi - Manado, Indonesia.
-As a back-end Develover I used to code websites from stratch.
-I love to create simple yet beautiful websites with great user experience.
+> I'm Rizz, a 16-year-old Backend Developer and Website Engineer located in Manado, North Sulawesi, Indonesia.
+As a back-end developer, I specialize in coding websites from scratch.
+My passion lies in creating elegant and user-friendly websites that deliver an outstanding user experience.

 ### ℹ️ &nbsp;Personal Stuff's